mottosso/Qt.py/README.md

 **Portability**

+Qt.py has two modes - loose and strict.

-Qt.py does not hide members from the original binding.
+Loose means Qt.py does not hide members from the original binding.
 This can be problematic if, for example, you accidentally use a member that only exists PyQt5 and later try running your software with a different binding.

 ```python
 from Qt import QtCore